wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 * Can i overwrite templates plugin?

 Of course, you can overwrite templates and add features through the specific hook.

+* Can I customize the plugin for a better theme integration?

+You can customize some visual attribute from the plugin option.
+For better integration, you can both overwrite the template and customize the look and feel writing your own CSS rules.

 == Changelog ==